 Weight: 208g | Dimensions: 157.5 x 77.4 x 7.7mm | OS: iOS 12 | Screen size: 6.5-inch | Resolution: 1242 x 2688 | CPU: A12 Bionic | RAM: 4GB | Storage: 64/256/512GB | Battery: 3,179mAh | Rear camera: 12MP+12MP | Front camera: 7MP

 The iPhone XS Max is the best iPhone you can buy right now.
-It's Apple's biggest and best iPhone – if you're hands and wallets and large enough.
+It's Apple's biggest and best iPhone – if your hands and wallets are large enough.
 It has an expansive 6.5-inch OLED screen with HDR10 support to make colors pop.
 It's the perfect phone if you want a giant screen.

 Behind that huge screen is an improved dual-lens 12MP camera.
 Apple outfitted it with Smart HDR and increased the sensor size to capture larger pixels.
 Don't let that static 12MP number fool you.
 The iPhone XS Max (like the XS) has new depth-sensing capabilities for adjustable bokeh (background blur) during and after a shot.